 Buy a bottle of Muscat here.

 Gewurztraminer wine, as you can tell from its name, is a German-influenced white wine.
 It has quite an exuberant taste (as well as a rather exuberant name).
 “Gewürz” means spices in German.
 The grapes tend to have a pinkish color and this wine is has a rich aromatic palette and complex character.

 The taste includes light notes of everything from exotic fruits like lychees, passion fruits, pineapple, etc.) to flowers like roses, citrus fruits, and spices.
 Despite its complexity, it does still keep a freshness that is a delight to indulge in.

 The Gewurztraminer goes rather well with local dishes like choucroute (sauerkraut) and sausages.

 6. Pinot Noir

+As mentioned above, Pinot Noir is the name of the grape and the wine.
 One of the rare red wines produced in Alsace, this Pinot Noir has the distinction of allowing itself to be served chilled at 15C° (or 60F°).
 The Alsatian Pinot Noir is not as famous as the Pinot Noir from Burgundy, but it is growing in popularity.
-(Pinot Noir is the name of the grape and the wine).

 7. Crémant d’Alsace